EPKINLY- epcoritamab-bysp injection, solution

 Due to the risk of CRS, you will receive EPKINLY on a "step-up dosing schedule".

-• The step-up dosing schedule is when you receive smaller "step-up" doses of EPKINLY on Day 1 and Day 8 of your first cycle of treatment (Cycle 1).
+• The step-up dosing schedule is when you receive 2 or 3 smaller "step-up" doses of EPKINLY during your first cycle of treatment (Cycle 1).

-• You will receive your first full dose of EPKINLY on Day 15 of Cycle 1.
+• You will receive your first full dose of EPKINLY a week after your last step-up dose (this will be Day 15 or Day 22 of Cycle 1).

 • If your dose of EPKINLY is delayed for any reason, you may need to repeat the "step-up dosing schedule".

 • Before each dose in Cycle 1, you will receive medicines to help reduce your risk of CRS.
+You will also receive medicine for 3 days after each dose in Cycle 1.
 Your healthcare provider will decide if you need to receive medicine to help reduce your risk of CRS with future cycles.

 • See "How will I receive EPKINLY?" for more information about how you will receive EPKINLY.